AckerlyXu/heima/articles/virtual-machines/linux/upload-vhd-nodejs.md

     --image-urn https://mystorageaccount.blob.core.chinacloudapi.cn/myimages/mydisk.vhd
 ```

 The destination storage account has to be the same as where you uploaded your virtual disk to.
 You also need to specify, or answer prompts for, all the additional parameters required by the `azure vm create` command such as virtual network, public IP address, username, and SSH keys.
-You can read more about the [available CLI Resource Manager parameters](azure-cli-arm-commands.md#azure-vm-commands-to-manage-your-azure-virtual-machines).
+You can read more about the [available CLI Resource Manager parameters](../azure-cli-arm-commands.md#azure-vm-commands-to-manage-your-azure-virtual-machines).

-## <a name="requirements"></a> Requirements
+## Requirements
 To complete the following steps, you need:

-* **Linux operating system installed in a .vhd file** - Install an [Azure-endorsed Linux distribution](virtual-machines-linux-endorsed-distros.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) (or see [information for non-endorsed distributions](virtual-machines-linux-create-upload-generic.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json)) to a virtual disk in the VHD format.
+* **Linux operating system installed in a .vhd file** - Install an [Azure-endorsed Linux distribution](endorsed-distros.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) (or see [information for non-endorsed distributions](create-upload-generic.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json)) to a virtual disk in the VHD format.
 Multiple tools exist to create a VM and VHD:
     * Install and configure [QEMU](https://en.wikibooks.org/wiki/QEMU/Installing_QEMU) or [KVM](http://www.linux-kvm.org/page/RunningKVM), taking care to use VHD as your image format.
 If needed, you can [convert an image](https://en.wikibooks.org/wiki/QEMU/Images#Converting_image_formats) using `qemu-img convert`.
     * You can also use Hyper-V [on Windows 10](https://msdn.microsoft.com/virtualization/hyperv_on_windows/quick_start/walkthrough_install) or [on Windows Server 2012/2012 R2](https://technet.microsoft.com/library/hh846766.aspx).